-This Morning Star article, "Residential Real Estate: A Reckoning Or Just A Softening?", touches on some of the perils of carrying rental units with negative cash flow unable to cover carrying costs.
+This Morning Star article, “Residential Real Estate: A Reckoning Or Just A Softening?“, touches on some of the perils of carrying rental units with negative cash flow unable to cover carrying costs.
 This article also points out that many rents in Toronto are $2000k plus, which is more than the COVID rent relief program contributed by the Federal Government, creating problems for those renters who have suffered a job loss or income reduction as a result of the pandemic.
-This spells greater risk and extremely thin margins for investors, as long as this downward pressure on rent continues.
-This Bloomberg Wealth article tells it all in "Toronto’s Languishing Condos Put Mom-and-Pop Investors in a Bind".
+This spells greater risk and extremely thin margins for investors, as this downward pressure on rent is expected to continue in the near future.
+This Bloomberg Wealth article tells it all in “Toronto’s Languishing Condos Put Mom-and-Pop Investors in a Bind“.

 Let’s remember too that interest rates continue to be extremely low, and Canadians continue to show an appetite for (or perhaps an insensitivity to) debt.
-In the wake of COVID-19 people are indicating that they will happily pay top dollar for more space, which means that the condominium market - a product where the median size built in Ontario in 2016-2017 was 665 square feet is at greater risk than the freehold market in the City of Toronto.
-Through my lens in the real estate trenches, Buyers who were considering purchasing a downtown condo are fleeing the urban core to pursue marginally more expensive freehold houses in the suburbs (one of our Buyers lost a bidding war against 18 others in Whitby last night) or beyond.
-The reasons Buyers are prepared to pay slightly more for the house?
-First, the drop in interest rates has translated into an increase in purchasing power (you can borrow an additional $9000 of mortgage debt with today's five-year fixed interest rate than the rate one year ago) and one-half of a condominium's monthly common fee is added to all Buyer's monthly housing expenses when pre-qualifying for a mortgage, while this is not a necessary expense for freehold Buyers (although I believe lenders should require house buyers to save a similar sum for major building components).
-Click here to read "Developers Target Suburbs As Condo Demand In Downtown Toronto Falters Amid Pandemic" by the Globe and Mail.
+In the wake of COVID-19 people are indicating that they will happily pay top dollar for more space, which means that as the condominium market fractures the freehold market in the City of Toronto will see more buoyancy, though data is showing that Buyers are also fleeing the urban core to go further afield into the suburbs (one of our Buyers lost a bidding war against 18 others in Whitby last night) or the exurbs.
+One of the impacts of lower interest rates is an increase in purchasing power, which is fueling a jump into pricier property purchases which runs the risk of prompting a lowered demand for condominiums, particularly small ones.
+Click here to read “Developers Target Suburbs As Condo Demand In Downtown Toronto Falters Amid Pandemic” by the Globe and Mail.

 And meanwhile, the number of listings of freehold houses is still not satisfying the demand, which has been the case in Toronto for well over a decade.
 And it’s been exacerbated by the growing number of Buyers who are keen to purchase a “Forever Home” during the pandemic, which is pushing demand even higher.
 Have you read my post on this subject?
 This was another unanticipated byproduct of the pandemic: ‘Demand For ‘Forever Homes’ In Toronto’s Downtown Family Neighbourhoods Persists Despite COVID-19′.